DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 - Step outside and Diana has been turned into a giant spider.
 Meta and Coreolus appear dead and covered in webs.
 	- Spiders pop out of the body.
 - Virion still seems afraid of fire.
+- Adi uses the spider corpses to rebuild the corpses and reanimates them into zombies.
+(Coreolanis / Metta)
+- Nobu ritual casts waterwalk so we can walk on snow.
+- As we leave, we take a shortcut.
+We see a short goblin member.